HoTuMinh/Database-Systems/notes/chap1.md

 - [ ] what is _program objects_? (pg 48 of the book)
 - [ ] what does _semantic of the data_ means?
 - [ ] explore the career path of database systems?
 What skills are required?
 Is it a hot career path in Viet Nam?
+- [ ] Specify all the relationships among the records of the database shown in Figure 1.2.